-12 Ongoing Management, Maintenance, Monitoring
+Ongoing Management, Maintenance, Monitoring

 Evidence from existing Blueways points to the need for ongoing management, maintenance and monitoring of Blueways by the developer.
-This need continues long after development is complete.
+This need continues long after development is complete therefore each Blueway project should involve the development of a management plan.